9troisquarts/scalingo_backups_manager/README.md

 ## Code of Conduct

-Everyone interacting in the ScalingoBackupsRetriever project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/scalingo_backups_retriever/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the ScalingoBackupsManager project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/scalingo_backups_manager/blob/master/CODE_OF_CONDUCT.md).